 - 1. Push the RotoKey to show the soft controls.
-(In the default arrangement, a short and long push enables access to EBL1 and EBL1/EBL2, respectively.) - 2.
-Use the RotoKey to select EBL followed by EBL1 or EBL2 as appropriate to show the EBL box.
+(In the default arrangement, a short and long push enables access to EBL1 and EBL1/EBL2, respectively.) - Select EBL followed by EBL1 or EBL2 as appropriate to show the EBL box.
 The indication of the selected EBL is highlighted in green in the box. - 3.
 Rotate the RotoKey (or use the Cursorpad) to bisect the target with the EBL.
 Read the bearing to the target at the EBL box. - 4.
 Push the RotoKey to finish.
 The EBL is then anchored at the bearing selected.